Primechain/primechain-api-docs/docs/usecases/trade_finance.md

 ### 6.1 Publish a new invoice
 New invoices can be published to the blockchain by large corporates (payers) using `post /api/v1/create_invoice` and passing these parameters:
-1. The primechain address of the corporate who is the payer of the invoice - `invoice_payer`
+1. `invoice_payer` - the primechain address of the corporate who is the payer of the invoice.
-2. The primechain address of the supplier who is the payee of the invoice - `invoice_payee`
+2. `invoice_payee` - the primechain address of the supplier who is the payee of the invoice.
-3. The name of the invoice.
-This must be unique across the blockchain and can contain a maximum of 32 characters including blank spaces - `invoice_name`
+3. `invoice_name` - the name of the invoice.
+This must be unique across the blockchain and can contain a maximum of 32 characters including blank spaces.
-4. The details of the invoice - `invoice_details`.
-This contains 3 parameters, namely the amount of the invoice (`invoice_amount`), the maturity date of the invoice (`invoice_maturity`) and optional additional information about the invoice (`invoice_description`).
+4. `invoice_details` - the details of the invoice.
+This contains 3 parameters, namely
+    * `invoice_amount` - the amount of the invoice.
+    * `invoice_maturity` - the maturity date of the invoice.
+    * `invoice_description` - optional additional information about the invoice.

 The newly created invoice is created as an asset of the blockchain and is transferred automatically to the supplier (payee).